Pressure Cooker vs Slow Cooker: The Pros and Cons

 And sure, you’re probably going to need to throw dinner together into this countertop appliance before you leave for school or work if you want to have it ready when you get home.

 But these bulky, often cheap little units are truth tanks in the kitchen.
-They are legitimately set it and forget it solutions that make cooking downright effortless.
+They are legitimately set-it-and-forget-it solutions that make cooking downright effortless.

-Related read How slow cookers work!
+Learn how slow cookers work!

 Slow Cooker Pros and Cons